dotnet/docfx/docs/designs/conceptual-localization.md

 ```

 For different `folder` option:

   - 😄 it's easy to manage all localization contents and apply changes to all localization content
   - 😄 the branch model is also friendly to ops backend service(build/dhs)
   - 😭 we need a way to identify which locale need to be built once a changes comes, or trigger all locales builds.
   - 😭 may have a little bigger impact to OL workflow(HB writing behavior).
-    - 😭 performance would be bad if we only want to build one locale(need checkout all locales's content)
+  - 😭 performance would be bad if we only want to build one locale(need checkout all locales' content)
   - ❓ public contribution workflow maybe different?
   - ❓ permission control on different locale may be a little hard

 For different `branch` options:

   - 😄 I believe it has less impact to OL workflow,
   - 😄 and we can easily identify which locale to build once a new changes comes
   - 😄 performance would be good if we only want to build one locale(only checkout one locale's content)
   - 😄 public contribution workflow maybe easy and permission per branch can be implemented
   - 😭 it brings to many branches to maintains, imagine that we have 64+ locales for one small repo.
   - 😭 it may have a little bigger impact to ops backend service because current **'master' and 'live' are hardcoded everywhere**.
   - 😭 hard to apply localization fix/changes to all locales(just like now, you need a script to pull/add/commit/push 64+ times)

 ### Combine all localization content in one repo or multiple repos?